 When an acquisition, construction, reconstruction, or erection is started during the period of designation and completed subsequent to the expiration of such period, the credit is computed based on the expenditures paid or incurred during the period of designation.
-Expenditures paid or incurred after the designated period may qualify for the investment tax credit under section 210.12 of the Tax Law.
+Expenditures paid or incurred after the designated period may qualify for the investment tax credit under Tax Law section 210.12.